ProteinsWebTeam/interpro-sets/README.md

 **Temporary directory**

-`--dir` specifiees the directory for temporary files.
-Created if it does not exist.
-Temporary files are not kept.
+`--dir` specifies the directory for temporary files.
+It is created if it does not exist, and temporary files are deleted on completion (the directory itself is not deleted).
 Default: depends on your platform; probably `/tmp/` on Unix-based systems.

 **Number of threads**